laravel/docs/collections.md

 <a name="method-transform"></a>
 #### `transform()` {#collection-method}

 The `transform` method iterates over the collection and calls the given callback with each item in the collection.
-The items in the collection will ber replaced by the values returned by the callback:
+The items in the collection will be replaced by the values returned by the callback:

 	$collection = collect([1, 2, 3, 4, 5]);